 But the launch event is only the beginning.
 Aim to hold at least 3 more community events in the months after your launch.
 If you don’t have the capacity to host additional standalone events, try presenting about Move Your Way at existing community events, like health fairs or charity fundraisers.

 Before all events, make sure to get the word out!
 Post on social media and reach out through all available channels — like local newspapers, TV and radio stations, and listservs — to make sure people know about your upcoming event and how they can get involved.
+You could also consider developing a calendar to highlight all the local events and activities you'll participate in and then share the calendar online through social media, in a newsletter, or on your website.

 - You don’t have to start from scratch!
 Think about events that are already popular in your community, like festivals or celebrations.
 Working with the organizers of those events can create opportunities for sharing the campaign or offering a physical activity break.